 If your institution is looking to improve alumni giving, you should also focus on expanding your alumni network, as well as develop relationships with your known alumni donors.

 This is especially important as institutions need to attract younger donors and build relationships with fresh alumni.
 Besides encouraging younger alumni to donate, you should also concentrate on building relationships with them and get them actively involved in their alumni membership program.

-With the right strategies and online platform, your institution can optimize its alumni relationships, giving capacity and increase overall engagement.
+With the right strategies and online platform, your institution can optimize its alumni relationships, giving capacity and increase overall education and corporate alumni engagement.
 This is essential for improving and expanding alumni giving.